 A trustworthy solar paneling installer should be able to explain to you how the climate in your region—and various weather conditions—will affect your solar panels in winter, in summer, spring and fall.
 Contractors are also skilled at making sure your home remains comfortable throughout the installation, an especially pertinent need during both colder and hotter months.

-Solar Panels in Winter: Take It from the Westlakes
+Solar Success in Winter: Take It from the Westlakes

 Rodney Westlake and his daughter climb mountains, In 2017, the duo got stuck while climbing the Alaskan Denali—or McKinley—Mountain, the highest peak in North America.

 The conditions Midwesterners dealt with in early 2019’s winter storm “were similar to what the Westlakes felt at the high base camp,” according to the Chicago Tribune, “where they were tent-bound several days because of high winds followed by 6 inches of snow.”

 “Up there it was definitely this cold,” Westlake told the Tribune, adding that he and his daughter found refuge in tents that captured “solar energy like a greenhouse,” the article reads.
 “It’s not so bad as long as you have the right gear,” Westlake summarized.

 Snow, extreme cold, bad weather conditions—none of this stopped solar panels from heating and enlivening the Westlakes.
 The solar panel systems that you’re installing through a certified and professional contractor will of course yield much larger results and be able to sustain immeasurably heavier winter climate conditions.
 When in doubt, consult your contractor on the challenges your house might encounter and how to approach.

 In many cases, Westlake has it just right: Having the right gear makes all the difference, and your local contractor knows what is right for your home and solar panels in winter.